Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

-We note that, while the counting bound (Eq~\ref{eq:tmix_counting_lowerbound}) applies to all $m$, the locality bound Eq.~\ref{eq:tmix_locality_lowerbound}) does not apply to $m = 1$ (indeed we have $t_{\rm mix}^{(1)} \sim N \log N$, Eq.~\eqref{eq:trel_tmix_RW_local}).
+We note that, while the counting bound (Eq~\ref{eq:tmix_counting_lowerbound}) applies to all $m$, the locality bound (Eq.~\ref{eq:tmix_locality_lowerbound}) does not apply to $m = 1$; indeed we have $t_{\rm mix}^{(1)} \sim N \log N$, Eq.~\eqref{eq:trel_tmix_RW_local}.
 This is because ``subsets'' with $m = 1$ are just individual bitstrings, so equilibration does not require coherence (i.e. superpositions) to spread across the system.
 This physical difference in the effects of locality is illustrated in Fig.~\ref{fig:lightcone}.
 We show results of numerical simulations for circuit-averaged quantities $\overline{\langle Z_i\rangle}$ (a first-moment quantity that can equilibrate under local bitflips) in Fig.~\ref{fig:lightcone}(a) and $\overline{\langle Z_i \rangle^2}$ (a second-moment quantity that requires superpositions to equilibrate) in Fig.~\ref{fig:lightcone}(b).
-Again we recall that ``time'' $t$ here is measured as total number of gates in the circuit, so $t\sim N^2$ here denotes ballistic, not diffusive, spreading of correlations.
+The overline denotes averaging over instances of the random circuit. ``Time'' $t$ here is measured as total number of gates in the circuit, so $t\sim N^2$ here denotes ballistic, not diffusive, spreading of correlations.